gunupatidheeraj/Software-Testing-Laboratory/EXP3.md

-# Ex.No: 3 To check the number is prime or not and inspect for failures.
+# Ex.No: 4 check the given number is Armstrong number or not and inspect for failures.

-### DATE: 10/09/2024
+### DATE:  17/09/2024
 ### REGISTER NUMBER : 212221040050
 ### AIM:
-Write a python program to check the number is prime or not and inspect for failures.
+Write a python program to check the number is Armstrong number or not and inspect for failures.

 ### Algorithm:
 1. Start the program.
-2. Get the number to be checked from the user.
-3. If the number is less than or equal to 1, return "Not Prime".
-4. If the number is 2, return "Prime".
-5. Start the iteration from 3, For each iteration:
-6. If the number is divisible by the current iteration value, return "Not Prime".
-7. If the number is not divisible by any value from 2 to the square root, return "Prime".
+2. Read an integer input number.
+3. Initialize the variables current_digit, sum = 0, and num = number.
+4. Repeat Steps 5 to 7 until num > 0
+5.	current_digit = (num % 10).
+6.	sum = sum + (current_digit * current_digit * current_digit).
+7. Stop the program.
+7.	num = num / 10.
+8. Check if sum == number.
+If true, print "It is an Armstrong Number."
+Otherwise, print "It is not an Armstrong Number."
-8. Stop the program.
+9. Stop the program.

 ### Program:
 ```
-num = input()
-flag = 0
+x = input("Enter the input: ")

-if num.isnumeric():
+if x.isnumeric():
+    x = int(x)
-    z = int(num)
+    temp = x
-    if z == 2:
-        flag = 1
+    cube = 0
-    if z > 2:
-        for i in range(2, z // 2):
+    while temp > 0:
+        digit = temp % 10
+        cube = cube + (digit ** 3)
+        temp //= 10
-            if z % i == 0:
+    if cube == x:
-                flag = 0
-                break
+        print("Armstrong Number")
     else:
-            flag = 1
-    if flag == 1:
-        print("Prime Number")
+        print("Not Armstrong Number")
 else:
-        print("Not a Prime Number")
-else:
-    print("Enter a Positive Number")
+    print("Enter a Positive Integer.")
 ```